rollkit/celestia-da/specs/src/celestia-da.md

 ## Abstract

-This package implements the generic DA interface defined in [go-da] (github.com/rollkit/go-da).
+This package implements the generic DA interface defined in [go-da] (github.com/rollkit/go-da) for Celestia.

 ## Details

+The generic DA inteface defines how DA implementations can submit, retrieve and validate blobs.

+The Celestia implementation is a wrapper around [celestia-openrpc] (github.com/rollkit/celestia-openrpc) which connects to a remote celestia node using a OpenRPC client.

 A new client can be created by passing in the OpenRPC configuration.
 These include the following parameters: